 When it comes to choosing what to plant in September, there are many hardy annuals to pick from.
 Sowing the seeds in fall will often result in more robust plants that have a bit of a head start so will flower earlier in spring next year.

-'You'll get bigger, better plants which can flower a good six weeks earlier than those that are spring sown,' explains plant expert Sarah Raven (opens in new tab).
+'You'll get bigger, better plants which can flower a good six weeks earlier than those that are spring sown.
+In fact, some varieties are utterly transformed by fall sowing,' explains plant expert Sarah Raven (opens in new tab).

 Hardy annuals, calendula bring a cheery splash of color to beds and borders, and their deep orange petals can also be used raw in salads.